ganeti/ganeti/man/gnt-instance.rst

 a hypothetical ``dhcp`` parameter to yes can be achieved by::

     gnt-instance add -O dhcp=yes ...

+You can also specify OS parameters that should not be logged but reused at the next reinstall with ``--os-parameters-private`` and OS parameters that should not be logged or saved to configuration with ``--os-parameters-secret``.
+Bear in mind that:

+  * Launching the daemons in debug mode will cause debug logging to happen, which leaks private and secret parameters to the log files.
+    Do not use the debug mode in production.
+Deamons will emit a warning on startup if they are in debug mode.
+  * You will have to pass again all ``--os-parameters-secret`` parameters should you want to reinstall this instance.

 The ``-I (--iallocator)`` option specifies the instance allocator plugin to use (``.`` means the default allocator).
 If you pass in this option